tFAQs-Frequently asked Questions Women Travelers have about Uganda

 What to wear while Gorilla Trekking is different from other activities and takes more planning.

 Avoid wearing gold jewelry, necklaces, gold or diamond earrings, expensive watches, and the like.
-This is especially if you are going to be walking streets of Kampala where pickpockets – on a safari itself you are fine in most cases- not wearing expensive things will avoid a possible negative situation that would not be enjoyable.
+It is especially true if you are going to be walking the streets of Kampala.
+There are pickpockets – on a safari itself, you are excellent in most cases- not wearing expensive things will avoid a possible negative situation that would not be enjoyable.

 Again, If you are on a safari with us – such thefts will be a rarity since your driver-guide will make sure that you are

 Uganda is safe and secure.
 Something Americans are worried about the most in 201.9.
 It is one of the most stable countries in all of Africa.
 It is also one of the friendliest countries on the continent, and one might add the best English Speaking country in Africa.

 The safest place to be in Uganda is on a Safari with Kabiza Wilderness Safaris, where your well-being and safety come first.

 Besides regular police, there is the Tourism Police, which is stationed at Tourism Destinations throughout the country, add to that the armed rangers found in the Wildlife Parks and the Military.

 Uganda is often safer than your country of origin, and there is no armed conflict within the state.